-As of December 31, 2021, the ACL was \$37.
+For the year ended December 31, 2022, the ACL decreased by \$10 to \$27.
 The Company closely monitors the financial condition, ratings and current market information of all its counterparty reinsurers and records an ACL considering the credit quality of the reinsurer, the invested assets in trust, and the period over which the recoverable balances are expected to be collected.
 Counterparty risk is assessed on a pooled basis in cases of shared risk characteristics, and separately for individual reinsurers when it is more relevant.
 The Company evaluates historical events, current conditions, and reasonable and supportable forecasts in developing its ACL estimate.
 Where its contracts permit, the Company secures future claim obligations with various forms of collateral, including irrevocable letters of credit, secured trusts and funds held accounts.
 The ACL is estimated using a probability of default and loss given default model applied to the amount of reinsurance recoverables, net of collateral, exposed to loss.
 The probability of default factor is assigned based on each reinsurer's credit rating.
 The Company reassesses and updates credit ratings on a quarterly basis.
 The probability of default factors encompass historical industry defaults for liabilities with similar durations to the reinsured liabilities as estimated through multiple economic cycles.
 The loss given default factors are based on a study of historical recovery rates for general creditors of corporations through multiple economic cycles.